slateci/slateci.github.io/_posts/2022-09-23-slate-cluster-upgrade-guide-1_24.md

 type: markdown
 ---

-The team has been busy preparing SLATE for Kubernetes `v1.24` and today we are happy to announce that this work is now live.
-As cluster administrators there are several upgrade tasks you must perform to continue using SLATE with this new version of Kubernetes (K8s).
+The team has been busy preparing SLATE for Kubernetes (K8s) `v1.24` and today we are happy to announce that this work is now live.
+As cluster administrators there are several upgrade tasks you must perform to continue using SLATE with this new version of K8s.

 <!--end_excerpt-->